 <cache-notifications item-remove="False" item-add="False" item-update="False"/>

-notifications XML tag specifies the registered event with Cache.
+notifications: XML tag specifies the registered event with the cache.

 <storage type="heap" cache-size="1024mb"/>

 storage: XML tag specifies the storage related details for cache:

 Type: This attribute can only be set to "heap" as currently NCache only supports heap based storage.

 Cache-size: This attribute specifies the upper limit of cache size in MB.

 This XML tag specifies whether to perform the eviction or not.
 If eviction is enabled then cache will remove the existing item to accommodate new ones.
 Exiting items will be removed based on eviction strategy.

 Enabled-eviction0: To enable eviction set this attribute to True otherwise set it to False.